jkuenzinger/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+---My understanding is that SQL is a relational database becuase the sql maniulates and defines the data base on a structured query language.

 - [ ] Why do tables need a `primary key`?

+--- The primary key is important becuase it unique identifies the specific table in the database.

 - [ ] What is the name given to a table column that references the primary key on another table.
+--- the table column that references the primary key on another table would be the foriegn key this is how we link tables together.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+--- we usually created a join table to connect the two tables together using their primary keys

 ## Minimum Viable Product